 Top Misunderstandings and Misconceptions about DDoS Attacks

-Unfortunately, the tech media treats DDoS attacks as a monolithic threat and spreads quite a bit of unintentional misinformation about them.
-That's a big reason why there are so many Linux admins that misunderstand the threats they face and what they mean.
-The biggest misconception among these is that DDoS attacks only befall large organizations.
-This is likely because articles on the subject often only mention DDoS victims at the service provider level.
+Unfortunately, the tech media treats DDoS attacks as a monolithic network security threat and spreads quite a bit of unintentional misinformation about them.
+That's a big reason why there are so many Linux admins who misunderstand the issues they face and what they mean.
+The biggest misconception among these is that DDoS attacks only befall large organizations because most articles on the subject only discuss service provider level victims.

 For example, in the two attacks detailed earlier in this article, only Cloudflare and AWS were mentioned as direct targets.
-However, in both cases, it was hundreds or thousands of their customers that were the real targets of the attack.
-This means every Linux admin—no matter how small a site or service they're running—needs to remain vigilant.
+However, in both cases, it was hundreds or thousands of their customers who were the real targets of the attacks on network security.
+This means every Linux admin, no matter how small a site or service they're running, needs to remain vigilant.